eichmeierbr/eichmeierbr.github.io/perception/readme.md

 ### 3D Reconstruction

 This project creates a 3D point cloud from two images of the same object.
+The following sequence of images reconstructs an ancient temple in 3D using two images taken at a slightly different perspective from the camera.
+Beyond documenting historical artifacts, 3D reconstruction has extensive application in SLAM/Visual Odometry.

 <p float="center">
   <img src="images/reconstruction/im1.png" width="400" />